Another New Posthumous Prince Album Has Been Announced By Tidal

 — Complex Music (@ComplexMusic) May 12, 2018

-Jay-Z, the owner of Tidal and the Prince Estate are currently selecting music for the album.
-“Our only goal is to share Prince’s music with his fans as he wanted,” Jay-Z said in the statement.
+Jay Z, the owner of Tidal, and the Prince estate are currently selecting music for the album.
+“Our only goal is to share Prince’s music with his fans as he wanted,” Jay Z said in the statement.
 “After thoughtful and honest conversation with him, he chose Tidal as his partner for HITnRUN Phase One and HITnRUN Phase Two, and we will continue to respect and honor Prince’s enduring legacy and wishes with this new collection.”

-Carter, speaking on behalf of the Estate, noted: “I’m very pleased this is resolved, and we get to honor the relationship between Prince and Tidal with this album.
-We look forward to fans hearing the new music and experiencing the genius of Prince,” said Troy Carter, the Prince Estate adviser.
+Troy Carter, speaking on behalf of the estate, noted, “I’m very pleased this is resolved, and we get to honor the relationship between Prince and Tidal with this album.
+We look forward to fans hearing the new music and experiencing the genius of Prince.”

 “Surely, a large swath of Prince fans would prefer to let the man rest—to leave his legacy alone, and not pimp it out with posthumous projects,” said Complex‘s Marco Margaritoff.
 “However, if the Estate feels things are being handled respectfully, and Hov himself is involved in quality assurance here—I think we can at least be carefully excited for a new Prince album next year.”